Submit Your Work! Please Use the Submissions Form Below!

 Since MTLS is a triannual journal, response time will fall within the four months preceding an upcoming issue.
 Essays on a broad range of subjects should be in a relaxed non-academic, free-flowing style, without footnotes or superscripts unless they are of the occasional scholarly type.
 Reviews should be between 500-800 words in length.
 Fiction includes short stories and excerpts from longer prose work in progress; creative non-fiction comprises travelogues and other kinds of literary non-fiction.
 Poetry should be of high quality and numbered between 4 and 6 poems of not more than 60 lines each or one long poem of not more than 120 lines.
 Excerpts of dramatic pieces between 3 and 4 pages are encouraged.
 The Roundtable section is in the interview or dialogue format between two or more Canadian writers.
 Contributors can propose a topic of discussion to us and find a respondent writer or writers to take part in that conversation.
 Publishers, especially small presses,are welcome to take part in the Impressions section, discussing the history of the making of a particular book, its reception, fate and challenges as well as the histories of their own presses.
 This is apart from a general discussion of the history of the Canadian book and printing industry up to such recent developments as online publishing technologies.

-Review copies of literary works by publishers should be sent to 1103-1701 Kilborn Avenue, Ottawa, Ontario K1H 6M8.
-Again, literary festivals and reading series may contact us.
-We welcome unsolicited images capturing literary events in pictures for the Literary Images section of the journal.
-Pictures should be of a high resolution and in colour.
+Review copies of literary works by publishers should NOT be sent to the publisher’s address as was the practice but directly to the reviewer.
+Reviewers may also write, with the support of MTLS, to publishers and directly solicit review copies.
+Again, literary festivals and reading series may contact us since we welcome unsolicited images capturing literary events in pictures for the Literary Images section of the journal.
+Pictures should be of high resolution and in colour.
 As mentioned above, all textual contributions should be in word document format, and photos should be sent as jpeg files.
 Contributors should attach their pictures and a short bio; in the case of publishers, we would appreciate a jpeg attachment of institutional logos and a brief history of the publisher and their major areas of operation.
 You may, alternatively use the form on the middle column to submit your work.
-It is fast and tidy, and material is directed into the <firstname.lastname@example.org> mailbox.
+It is fast and tidy, and the material is directed into the <email@example.com> mailbox.